maarten-pennings/howto/c64usr/readme.md

 ## Running

 Let's try it.
-First a real case, then some illegal addresseses.
+First a real case, then some illegal addressees.
 And finally the BRK vector at 65534, which maps to 65352.